MarkoMackic/Interpreter-in-python/README.md

 ##Tutorial code

 Tutorial code is currently in `interpreter_ast.py` and it's based on tutorial.
-At current stage, it builds up AST (Abstract syntax tree) from expression with sequential applying of syntax grammer rules, and evaluates it with NodeVisitor, recursively bulding result.
-It currently doesn't support unary operators, but it's easy to implement.
+At current stage, it builds up AST (Abstract syntax tree) from expression with sequential applying of syntax grammer rules, and evaluates it with NodeVisitor, recursively building result.
+It currently doesn't support unary operators, but it's easy to implement, and I'll implement it soon.

 ##Tests